-Each command is represented with an icon and a name, and each command also has an extended ScreenTip that explains what the command can be used for, for example full-screen demo:
+Each command is represented with an icon and a name, and each command also has an extended ScreenTip that explains what the command can be used for, for example fullscreen demo: Demonstrate on the Full Screen Show your desktop on the full screen of all computers in the classroom.
+Automatically disables the mouse and keyboard for computers in the classroom during the demonstration.